 By the way, diapers don’t have an expiration date so if you think you might use the diapers down the road then it might just be easier to keep them for the future!

-Target diaper exchange and return policy for 2020
+Target diaper exchange and return policy

 They do have exceptions to their return policy that might not allow you to bring them back, but it’s unlikely that diapers would fall into this category and it would be noted on the receipt or packing slip if this is the case.